plugdata-team/plugdata/Resources/Documentation/cyclone/substitute.md

   description: the replacement for the match
   default: 0
 - type: float/symbol
-  description: any float or symbol sets susbtitute to "first only" mode
+  description: any float or symbol sets substitute to "first only" mode
   default: 0

 inlets: